+Student Handbook 2022-23

-Student Handbook 2021-22 Capel Manor College
+Capel Manor College

+capel.ac.uk

 This handbook gives you lots of information that will be useful during your time at Capel Manor College and sets out the most important rights and responsibilities for all our students at every College campus.

 We ask you to follow it so that you can help us make the College a great place to study, where all students feel safe and realise their potential.

 Student ID number:

 Student email:

 Moodle username:

 Course:

 Campus:

 Course Manager:

 Course Tutor(s):

 Head of School: